Vajdani/SM-Terrain-Override/readme.md

 # Forking
 If you wish to use this project as a base for your own:
 1. Rename `description_template.json` to `description.json`, and open the file.\
-Change the `localId` property to a new UUID that you generated.
-(For example, on [this](https://www.uuidgenerator.net/version4) website)
+Change the `localId` property to a new UUID that you generated(For example, on [this](https://www.uuidgenerator.net/version4) website), and give the mod a name and a description.
 2. Change `GameHook` autoTool's UUID in `Tools/DataBase/ToolSets/tools.toolset` to a new UUID.
 3. If you wish to use the default terrain generation script, you will also have to change the mod UUID in `Scripts/terrain/terrain_creative_override.lua` to the one you generated in **step 1**.